Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Acknowledgments

 \section{Acknowledgments}

+We thank referee for valuable comments and John Hillier for providing the CMFGEN code.
 The work was performed as part of the SAO RAS government contract approved by the Ministry of Science and Higher Education of the Russian Federation.
 Observations with the SAO RAS telescopes are supported by the Ministry of Science and Higher Education of the Russian Federation.
 The renovation of telescope equipment is currently provided within the national project "Science and Universities".
+Based on data retrieved from the SOPHIE archive at Observatoire de Haute-Provence (OHP), available at atlas.obs-hp.fr/sophie.